saezlab/CARNIVAL/README.md

 ```

 The enrichment results will be saved in the designated 'Result_dir' folder.
-All pathways with p-value < 0.5 will be included in a csv file and enrichment figures, both combined up- and down-regulated as well as the separated version will also be plotted.
+All pathways with p-value < 0.5 will be included in a csv file and enrichment figures, both combined up- and down-regulated as well as the separated version can be selected for plotting (see options in the enrichCARNIVAL function).

 ## Authors